-Mastering cURL POST Requests for Proxy & API Testing
+cURL POST Requests: A Practical Guide for API Testing

 Sarah Whitmore